 Using the School Culture Survey: To maximize the benefit from the survey data, we ask that schools first contact either the Office of School Improvement or their RESA before introducing the use of the culture survey to the entire school staff.
 We find it imperative that a trained WVDE or RESA staff member work with each school through this process.
 We will need to debrief with schools to understand the limitations and implications of the data.

 For additional assistance, contact Nancy Cline, firstname.lastname@example.org, 304-558-3199 ext.
 53021.

 To learn more about the research and recommended best practices, the Office of School Improvement recommends reading Shaping School Culture : Pitfalls, Paradoxes, and Promises and using the Fieldbook, .

 School Culture Typology is a self-reflective tool and related activity designed to identify a school-wide perspective of the “type” of culture that exists in a school.
 The typology tool was first developed in 1997 based upon the work of Fullan and Hargreaves (1996) as a hands-on, practical method of defining for discussion purposes a school’s stage or type of culture.
 The activity was revised in 2000, reflecting the work of Deal and Peterson (1999) and again revised slightly in 2006.
 To complete the activity, teachers assign point values to statements that are “most descriptive” of their school from a series of statements representing twelve elements of school culture.

-Contact your RESA for assistance in using this tool to improve school culture.
+Contact your school improvement specialist or your RESA for assistance in using this tool to improve school culture.